-For information about the International Experience option for fulfilling the World Languages and Cultures requirement and about opportunities for studying abroad, see the website of the IU Overseas Study Program.
+For information about the International Experience option for fulfilling the World Languages and Cultures requirement and about opportunities for studying abroad, see the website of IU Education Abroad.

 Academic Policies

 For information on a specific GenEd policy, please click the appropriate link on the left.